 Big changes ahead for the plaza!

-Cape Girardeau will soon be home to a new entertainment complex you’ll be able to visit on a Heartland Weekend.
+Cape Girardeau is now home to a new entertainment complex you’ll be able to visit on a Heartland Weekend.

-Andy Patel, a Cape Girardeau businessman, is redeveloping 10-acres in the northeast corner of the Town Plaza.
+Andy Patel, a Cape Girardeau businessman, is in the process of redeveloping 10-acres in the northeast corner of the Town Plaza.

 The $2 million project includes renovations to the building that used to house The Venue.